PnS2018/pns2018.github.com/session_05.md

 + `ksize`: Aperture parameter of Sobel (from last session) derivative used.
 + `k`: Harries detector free parameter in the equation.

-You will need to tune this corner detector for different image so that you can get optimal results.
+You will need to tune this corner detector for different images so that you can get optimal results.

 ## Keypoints Detection